What is super-resolution microscopy?

 ONI’s collaborative discovery platform (CODI) offers a few different clustering analyses including DBSCAN, HDBSCAN and our extension of HDBSCAN called Constrained clustering.
 Behind these methods, we use the concept of a cluster tree, which captures different possible clusters by considering how big clusters may break down into smaller clusters.
 You can read more about these in a recent blog post Beginners guide to clustering on localization data and watch the recording of a webinar on the same topic by Data Scientist Haraman Johal.

 We are here to help!
-You can browse our website for technical articles, learning resources, and publications that have used our technology on different biological applications.
+We have published a follow up article on Getting started with Super-Resolution.
+We recommend exploring our dSTORM Training Kit to learn the basics of single-molecule localization microscopy, and the dSTORM Discovery Kit to label your favorite proteins in different cell types.
+You can also browse our website for technical articles, learning resources, and publications that have used our technology on different biological applications.

 ONI is on a mission to change this by making super-resolution microscopy more accessible and easy to use.
 We want to help researchers worldwide access the powerful technology that can allow them to see and understand the world surrounding us with the greatest possible level of detail.
 Join us in exploring the nanoscale world and pushing scientific boundaries with cutting-edge technology!
 For any queries and sales support, contact our team at firstname.lastname@example.org.